tatecarson/waters-sonic-signatures/slides.md

 ## Why Water and Tarkovsky?

 In his book Sculpting in Time, Tarkovsky offers us a fascinating glimpse into his thinking about natural elements like water.
 He reflects on rain, saying it's not just symbolic weather but part of 'the truth of our lives.'
 What strikes me about his perspective is how he seems almost defensive when people search for hidden meanings in his natural imagery.
 He tells us quite directly: 'I am puzzled when I am told that people cannot simply enjoy watching nature.'
 For him, these elements create an 'aesthetic setting' rather than functioning as symbols—something he rejects with a passionate 'Heaven forbid!'

-This tension between Tarkovsky's stated intentions and how his films actually affect us as viewers is what makes his use of water sounds so compelling to explore.
 -->

 ---